nimh-dsst/dsst-rtd/docs/guides/ABCD/fast_track/README.md

 The NDA's ABCD fast track data is released in regular batches throughout the year.
 We aim to keep the dataset up-to-date every 6 months or so.
 See [CHANGES](https://github.com/nimh-dsst/dsst-rtd/tree/main/docs/guides/ABCD/fast_track/CHANGES.md) for more info regarding the exact latest updates.

 This ABCD data collection was created by downloading the NDA's fast track quality control file (abcd_fastqc01.txt), which contains Amazon S3 links to the raw DICOM imaging data for each series.
 Data was downloaded and converted using [a modified version of the DCAN Labs' abcd-dicom2bids code](https://github.com/nih-fmrif/abcd-dicom2bids).
+All subjects who withdrew their consent have been removed from all `rawdata`, `sourcedata`, and `derivatives` folders.

 ## Collection contents